kashmir96/osoappliance/content/directory/appliance-repair-technicians/timaru-heating-centre.md

  alt: 'Logo for Timaru Heating Centre the New Zealand from Timaru'
 ---

-Timaru Heating Centre is an Appliance Repair Technicians Company operating in Timaru, New Zealand.
+# Timaru Heating Centre is an Appliance Repair Technician Company operating in Timaru, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Timaru.